rabduck/GRIN/README.md

-# GRIND
+# GRaph-based Interpretive Network (GRIN) for depression detection
-A respository of GRIND.
+This is the official repository of GRIN.
+We will open-source the code here after the acceptance of the paper.
-Comming soon.
+Comming soon...